sindresorhus/electron-dl/readme.md

 Title of the error dialog.
 Can be customized for localization.

+Note: Error dialog will not be shown in `electronDl.download()`.
+Please handle error manually.

 #### errorMessage

 Type: `string`\
 Default: `'The download of {filename} was interrupted'`

 Message of the error dialog. `{filename}` is replaced with the name of the actual file.
 Can be customized for localization.

+Note: Error dialog will not be shown in `electronDl.download()`.
+Please handle error manually.

 #### onStarted